erickmonga09/erickmonga09/README.md

 ## Hello there 👋

-My name is Erick Monga and I'm a Data Scientist and Economist currently living in The Netherlands 🌷
+My name is Erick Monga.
+I'm a Data Scientist and Economist currently living in The Netherlands 🌷

 ## About me
 ✨ Creating bugs since 1998